EUROPEAN SYSTEMS

 The steel making city of Liege was unique in Belgium after 1945 in having, until 1961, three separate tramway operations in its centre .
 These were the SNCV (Vicinal) state owned services, the municipally owned system (TULE - Tramways unifies de Liege et Extensions) and the interurban system of RELSE - Railways Economiques de Liege Seraing et Extensions.
 The two that survived at the time of my visit in 1964 are represented here.

-'Wheels like threepenny bits' we said - What was left of the Liege town system was very much on its last legs, although I think it lasted for a while after we were there.
-I particularly recall that one route crossed the wide bridge over the Meuse which vibrated so badly when a tram crossed it that it was quite alarming for an unaccustomed pedestrian.
-The bridge had been a post-war replacement for one presumably destroyed in the War
+'Wheels like threepenny bits' we said - What was left of the Liege town system seemed very much on its last legs, although I think it actually soldiered on till 1969.
+I particularly recall that one route crossed a wide bridge over the Meuse and vibrated so badly when a tram crossed it that it was quite alarming for an unaccustomed pedestrian.
+The bridge had been a post-war replacement for one presumably destroyed in the War.

 LIEGE-SERAING - 1964

 The separate Liege-Seraing system was itself on borrowed time.
 It connected the industrial suburbs of Seraing and Ougree and Flemalle with the central outskirts of Liege city.
 Its main route was some 14km long and followed the course for much of the way of the River Meuse.
-It operated a fleet of very fast and smooth running American looking interurban type cars which, though looking somewhat older, dated only from about 1935.
-They were known as 'Metro's'
+It operated a fleet of very fast, heavy and smooth running American looking interurban type cars which, though looking somewhat older, dated only from about 1935.
+They were known as 'Metro's'.

 THE NETHERLANDS